SMS Tiger (1860): Service history

 Tiger, named after the eponymous large cat, was built at the Zieske shipyard in Stettin.
 Her keel was laid down in 1859 and she was launched on 14 February 1860.
 At the launching ceremony, some spectators got too close to the ship as it slid down the slipway and they were injured.
-After the ship was completed later that year, she was moved to Stralsund, where she was laid up on the nearby island of Dänholm.
+After the ship was completed later that year, she was moved to Stralsund, where she was taken out of service and laid up on the nearby island of Dänholm.
 While out of service, her copper sheathing was removed from her hull so ventilation holes could be cut into the outer planking.
 Her entire propulsion system, including the masts and the funnel, was removed and a roof was erected over the hull to keep the elements out.

 The ship remained out of service for the next few years.
 On 8 December 1863, the Prussian Navy ordered the fleet to mobilize, as tensions between Prussia and Denmark over the Schleswig–Holstein question rose sharply.
 Mobilization meant that Tiger and the rest of the gunboats at Stralsund would have to be reconstructed.
 Tiger was commissioned for the first time on 3 March 1864, shortly after the start of the Second Schleswig War.
-She was assigned to II Flotilla Division, along with several other gunboats.
-The Prussian gunboat divisions were assigned to guard the main Prussian ports on the Baltic coast, namely Stralsund, Stettin, and Swinemünde after the Royal Danish Navy imposed a blockade of the ports.
+She was assigned to II Flotilla Division along with several other gunboats.
+The Prussian gunboat divisions were assigned to guard the main Prussian ports on the Baltic coast—namely Stralsund, Stettin, and Swinemünde—after the Royal Danish Navy imposed a blockade of the ports.
 Commanded by Leutnant zur See (LzS—Lieutenant at Sea) Heinrich Kühne, she saw no action during the war, and on 14 October, she was decommissioned again at Dänholm.
 Six days later, the combatants signed the Treaty of Vienna, formally ending the war.